Panduino/leaf-avatar/README.md

 # Choose Your Avatar

 Oak asks whether you are a boy or a girl during his intro, and the answer dresses the player everywhere the engine draws them.
-This fork modifies the sprite with Leaf sprites from Spriters Resource, created by OmegaZeez
+This fork modifies the sprite with Leaf sprites from Spriters Resource, created by OmegaZeez.
+It also gets rid of the options for changing mid save, and locks your choice in like later entries.

 Start a new game and answer Oak.
 The walking and cycling sheets swap the moment you answer; the battle back pic and the front pic on the trainer card